 You know this story.

-Jesus is baptized, led into the wilderness, tested three times, and resists by quoting Deuteronomy.
+Jesus is baptized, led into the wilderness, tested three times, and resists by quoting the Word of God.
 You learned it in Sunday school.
 It sits in every sermon on spiritual warfare.
 The moral: even Jesus was tempted – and He used the Bible to fight back.

 That is the version you were given.